 Accept the default collection or select a different collection from the Collection drop-down list, then click Next.
 The Select Template Devices page appears.

-Select the device to use as a template, so that new devices being added will inherit the existing target device’s basic property settings, then click Next.
+Select the device to use as a template, so that new devices inherit the existing target device’s basic property settings, then click Next.

 To view the selected device’s properties, click Properties.
 A read-only dialog displays the selected device’s properties.
 Close the dialog after reviewing the properties.